 1) From the main Zubie screen (Live Map), choose a vehicle by tapping the icon.

 2) Pull up the vehicle details tile by tapping or dragging the grey arrow.

-Every time your car is turned on, Zubie conducts a self test of your engine.
+Every time your car is turned on, Zubie conducts a self-test of your engine.
 This includes diagnosing systems that can affect your vehicle safety, emissions, or efficiency.

 In some cases, Zubie detects problems before your Check Engine Light even comes on.
-In this case, you'll see a yellow Engine Icon and a "Minor" warning, and details about what system is experience issues.
+In this case, you'll see a yellow Engine Icon and a "Minor" warning, and details about what system is experiencing issues.
 Sometimes these minor problems grow into major problems, and other times they will go away.